vuhung16au/flutter-mastery-lab/03-Flutter-Design-Animations/docs/README.md

 )
 ```

+## 📊 Animation Gallery Statistics

+- **Total Animation Demos**: 8
+- **Total Animation Types**: 40+
+- **Lines of Code**: ~2000+
+- **Dependencies**: 5
+- **Platform Support**: Android, iOS, Web, Desktop

 ## Contributing

-Feel free to contribute to this project by adding new animation examples or improving existing ones.
+Feel free to contribute to this project by:
+- Adding new animation examples to the gallery
+- Improving existing animations
+- Adding new animation categories
+- Enhancing documentation
+- Reporting issues or suggesting improvements

 ## License